 - Reinforced cockpits were introduced to OPC racing starting in 1985.
 The purpose of a reinforced cockpit is to protect the occupant from a water rush in the event of a mishap.
 A vintage hull presented for inspection must meet, at a minimum, the reinforced cockpit specifications at the time of build. - 2.
 While the cockpit is inspected at each event, it is the sole responsibility of the owner and driver to declare the cell serviceable. - 3.
+An inspector, if he deems a cockpit to be unacceptable or unsafe, may deny an acceptable inspection. - 4.
+Hulls Initially Built with Reinforced Cockpits - a.
+These hulls must be run with their reinforced cockpit installed.
+(See 1.A. & B. below) - 5.
+Hulls Initially Built without Reinforced Cockpits - a.
+These hulls may be run with or without their reinforced cockpit. - b.
+Any structural components removed with the reinforced cockpit must be replaced to ensure the integrity, strength, and safety of the modified hull.

-An inspector, if he deems a cockpit to be unacceptable or unsafe, may deny an acceptable inspection. - 1.
-The following equipment rules will apply for Group B OPC. - A. All reinforced cockpit tunnel hulls, or hulls that have had a reinforced cockpit added, must have been built prior to 1993.
+- 1. The following equipment rules will apply for Group B OPC. - A. All reinforced cockpit tunnel hulls, or hulls that have had a reinforced cockpit added, must have been built prior to 1993.
 The only exception would be a modern hull manufactured to meet the definition of built "in the spirit of Vintage". - B. No hull originally built with a capsule/cell shall participate in V&H with the hull modified to remove the capsule/cell.
 Hulls that were built with a reinforced cockpit, or built without a reinforced cockpit but subsequently added, are subject to inspection by an APBA approved reinforced cockpit design builder, a qualified OPC Safety Inspector, or qualified individual designated by the V&H Chairman, and by an approved V&H inspector.
 The inspection shall address the hull and reinforced cockpit's adherence to construction specifications in effect in 1994 as a minimum and fitness for use (free from defects such as delamination, wet core material, structural fracture, etc.) in V&H events.
 All holes, slots, openings, etc. added must be sealed with epoxy to prevent moisture intrusion.
-See attached appendix for reinforced cockpit construction details.
+See Appendix (page 15) for reinforced cockpit construction details.